 3+3, Cr.
 4. (Also offered as PHYS 333.)
 A study of fundamental concepts and physical principles involved in the science of measurement and design of experiments.
 Experiments involve calibration and testing (both static and dynamic) of primary elements, signal amplifiers, transducers and readout devices.
 Experimentation utilizes laboratory and industrial instruments.
 Extensive use is made of computer data acquisition and analysis.
-Corequisite: ME 225 or ECE 250; prerequisites: CORE 110, PHYS 142 and ME 270.
+Corequisite: ME 225, ECE 250, or ME 370; prerequisites: CORE 110 and PHYS 142.

-ME 354.
+ME 353.
 Manufacturing Processes.